Topological Quantum Batteries

-Towards implementing QB in practical applications, another natural obstacle is environment-induced decoherence caused by inevitable dissipation, which can in general decrease the performance of the QB, such as the energy loss and aging of QB~\cite{PhysRevApplied.20.044073,PhysRevA.100.043833,PhysRevE.104.054117,PhysRevE.104.064143,PhysRevApplied.21.044048,carrega2020dissipative}.
-Recently, the study of QB dynamics in the presence of an environment has attracted a deal of attention, and several schemes have been proposed to mitigate the effects of decoherence, including feedback control~\cite{PhysRevE.106.014138}, exploiting non-Markovian effects~\cite{PhysRevLett.122.210601,kamin2020non}, Floquet engineering~\cite{PhysRevA.102.060201}, etc. However, does there exist a configuration that can completely isolate the QB from the effects of dissipation?
-Our work offers a substantial answer.
-We have discovered that coupling two TLSs within the same cavity makes the performance of the QB unaffected by nearest-sublattice dissipation, stemming from the presence of a physical dark state and vacancy-like dressed bound state.

-In this letter, by leveraging topological properties, we develop a novel configuration named topological quantum batteries, which consists of two TLSs coupled to the Su-Schrieffer-Heeger lattice.
-With the aid of this setting, we simultaneously address two major challenges related to QBs.
-One involves achieving near-perfect charging for QBs, while the other focuses on dissipation immunity engineering.
-Furthermore, we demonstrate that utilizing the quantum Zeno effect boosts both the charging power and ergotropy of QBs for a short time.
+In this letter, by leveraging topological properties, we develop a novel design named topological quantum batteries, which consist of TLSs coupled to a topological photonic waveguide.
+In this setting, we simultaneously address two major challenges related to QBs.
+One involves achieving long-range perfect charging for QBs, and the other focuses on dissipation-immune engineering.
+Additionally, we demonstrate that the charging power of QBs can be temporarily enhanced as dissipation increases with the emergence of the quantum Zeno effect.

-\textit{Setup}.$ - $ As shown in Fig.\,\ref{Fig-setup}, we begin by considering a quantum charger and a quantum battery (QB) that are linearly coupled, each modeled as a two-level atom.
-These two-level systems (TLSs) are connected to a one-dimensional Su–Schrieffer–Heeger (SSH)~\cite{PhysRevLett.42.1698,PhysRevB.22.2099} photonic lattice designed with engineered photon loss~\cite{PhysRevLett.129.223601,PhysRevA.106.053517}.
-Under the Markovian and rotating-wave approximations~\cite{PhysRevA.40.4077}, the equation of motion (in the rotating frame) reads $\left( {\hbar = 1} \right)$
+\emph{Model and Hamiltonian}.---As illustrated in Fig.\,\ref{Fig-setup}(a), the system consists of a quantum charger and a QB, each modeled as a TLS, with the raising (lowering) operator defined as $\hat{\sigma}_{+}^{\rm C}$ ($\hat{\sigma}_{-}^{\rm C}$) for the charger and $\hat{\sigma}_{+}^{\rm B}$ ($\hat{\sigma}_{-}^{\rm B}$) for the QB.
+These TLSs are connected to a one-dimensional (1D) periodic Su–Schrieffer–Heeger (SSH)~\cite{SSH,PhysRevB.22.2099} photonic lattice designed with engineered photon loss~\cite{nhbath,PhysRevA.106.053517,PhysRevA.96.043811,PhysRevLett.118.200401}.
+Under the Markovian~\cite{PhysRevA.40.4077} and rotating-wave approximations~\cite{supp}, the equation of motion for the total system is given by the Lindblad master equation ($\hbar=1$)